jayCorp/jayCorp.github.io/_posts/2016-08-10-jekyll-references.md

 ## Be more effecient in this simplicity.

 * Using a generator to create basic posts smooths the process along.
-[Jekyll-compose](https://github.com/jekyll/jekyll-compose)
+[Jekyll-compose](https://github.com/jekyll/jekyll-compose) Then you can just use `bundle exec jekyll post "My New Post"` to generate the a file for the new post.

 ## Style content with markdown